top of page

 Rethinking Anesthesia: Introducing the Neural Blockade Monitor

-Anesthesiology has advanced dramatically over the past century—but at least one critical gap has remained: clinicians still lack a real-time, objective way to measure the effectiveness of regional anesthetics.
+Anesthesiology has advanced dramatically over the past century—but at least one critical gap has remained: clinicians still lack a real-time, objective way to measure the effectiveness of local anesthetics during surgery.
 Until now.

 BIOPAC is proud to introduce the Neural Blockade Monitor (NBM)—a groundbreaking medical device technology that brings objective, non-invasive, real-time monitoring to the world of regional anesthesia.
 This innovation bridges decades of progress in anesthetic agents and techniques with the fundamental need for data-driven decision-making in clinical care.

-Regional anesthetics, which block transmission of nerve signals from the source of pain to the brain, have revolutionized peri-operative pain management.
-But despite their widespread use, there has never been a reliable way to determine how well a nerve block is working—until the patient either feels pain, or doesn’t.
-The NBM changes that by enabling clinicians to see, in real time, how effectively a nerve block is working.
+Local anesthetics, which block transmission of nerve signals from the source of pain to the brain, have revolutionized peri-operative pain management.
+But despite their widespread use, there has never been a reliable way to determine how well a nerve block is working—until the patient either feels pain or doesn’t.
+The NBM changes that by enabling clinicians to see, in real time, how effectively a nerve block is working during OBGYN, Pediatric, Orthopedic, and other surgeries requiring a nerve block.

 BIOPAC is developing this technology in collaboration with BLOCKsynop, Inc. and the Johns Hopkins University Applied Physics Laboratory (APL), the NBM offers: